google/gvisor/content/docs/user_guide/checkpoint_restore.md

 file will be called `checkpoint.img` and necessary directories will be created if they do not yet exist.

-> Note: Two checkpoints cannot be saved to the save directory; every image-path provided must be unique.
+> Note: Two checkpoints cannot be saved to the same directory; every image-path provided must be unique.

 ```bash